AnyLog-co/documentation/alerts and monitoring.md

 ## Managing Tasks

 Each task in the scheduler can be called to be executed, paused, removed, or associated with a new start time.
+A task can be called to be immediately executed regardless of the scheduler setting.
 These operations are done using the ***task*** command.
 Note, that the ***task*** command can include the scheduler ID, otherwise scheduler #1 is referenced.

 ### Pausing and resuming a task